Saving Your Life After Loving A Borderline

 for decades, these may become far more pronounced during marked

-also heightened with regard to menstrual cycles, PMS, pregnancy,
+is also heightened with regard to menstrual cycles, PMS,

-leave men feeling used and discarded--but the same disturbing patterns
+Borderlines, and leave men feeling used and discarded--but the

-stem from deeply entrenched survival reflexes.
-Without highly skilled
+behaviors stem from deeply entrenched survival reflexes she acquired

 respect to her rebounding, you'll be on high-alert as to how long